 For more information on Amazon EC2 key pairs, go to Using Amazon EC2 Credentials in the Amazon Elastic Compute Cloud User Guide.
 For more information on connecting to Amazon EC2 instances, go to Connecting to Instances and Connecting to a Linux/UNIX Instance from Windows using PuTTY in the Amazon Elastic Compute Cloud User Guide.

 Amazon CloudWatch service charges can apply for one-minute interval metrics.
-See the Amazon CloudWatch product page for more information.
+See Amazon CloudWatch for more information.

 You can override the default AMI used for your Amazon EC2 instances with your own custom AMI by entering the identifier of your custom AMI into the Custom AMI ID box in the Server section of the Configuration tab for your environment in the AWS Toolkit for Eclipse.

-Using your own AMI is an advanced use case and should be done with care.
-If you need a custom AMI, we recommend you start with the default AWS Elastic Beanstalk AMI, and then modify it.
-To be considered healthy, AWS Elastic Beanstalk expects Amazon EC2 instances to meet a set of requirements, including having a running host manager.
+Using your own AMI is an advanced task and should be done with care.
+If you need a custom AMI, we recommend you start with the default Elastic Beanstalk AMI and then modify it.
+To be considered healthy, Elastic Beanstalk expects Amazon EC2 instances to meet a set of requirements, including having a running host manager.
 If these requirements are not met, your environment might not work properly.